-- 27. Each patent application submission must be formatted in accordance with 37 CFR 1.52(b) and must include the following sections:

-- a.
-Background of the invention,

-- b.
-Brief summary of the invention,

-- c.
-Brief description of the drawing(s),

-- d.
-Detailed description of the invention,
+- 27. Each patent application submission must be formatted in accordance with 37 CFR1.52(b) and must include the following sections: - a.
+Background of the invention, - b.
+Brief summary of the invention, - c.
+Brief description of the drawing(s), - d.
+Detailed description of the invention, - e.
+Claims, - f.
+Abstract of the disclosure, and - g.

-- e.
-Claims.

-- f.
-Abstract of the disclosure, and

-- g.
 Drawings. - 28.
-Section e (the claims) is limited to a maximum of 10 claims, with up to three independent claims.
+The claims are limited to a maximum of 10 claims, with up to three independent claims.
 No multiple dependent claims are allowed. - 29.
-Sections a-d of the patent application submission may not exceed 8 pages single-sided. - 30.
-Section g (the drawings) may not contain more than 8 drawing sheets. - 31.
+The specification of the patent application (items a-d of Rule 27) may not exceed 8 pages single-sided. - 30.
+The drawings may not contain more than 8 drawing sheets. - 31.
 Teams may use selected sheets from the drawings in the Invention Statement or create their own drawings from any of the materials provided.
-The Competition does not provide a draftsperson to create additional drawings as in past years. - 32.
+The Competition does not provide a draftsperson to create additional drawings. - 32.
 The search strategy summary must be no longer than two pages in length and should discuss the rationale(s) supporting the patent searching strategy, including a discussion of databases searched, search terms/keywords used, classification, and other relevant information.
 Teams are encouraged to include at least one sample search string used in their search. - 33.
-The application drafting strategy summary must be no longer than two pages in length and should discuss the rationale(s) supporting the patent drafting strategy used by the team and may set out relevant authorities that have influenced the team's patent drafting strategy.
-In addition to rationale(s) relating to patentability and procurement of the patent, teams should additionally include a discussion of any matters relating to post issuance enforcement, post-grant challenges, or licensing of the invention that were considered by the team. - 34.
-Each team must submit an Information Disclosure Statement (IDS) listing relevant prior art discovered in their prior art search.
+The claim drafting strategy summary must be no longer than two pages in length and should discuss the rationale(s) supporting the claim drafting strategy used by the team and may set out relevant authorities that have influenced the team's claim drafting strategy.
+In addition to rationale(s) relating to patentability and procurement of the patent, teams should additionally include a discussion of any matters relating to post issuance enforcement, post-grant challenges, or licensing of the invention that were considered by the team.

+- 34. Each team must submit an Information Disclosure Statement (IDS) listing relevant prior art discovered in their prior art search.
 The IDS must be limited to no more than five references. - 35.
 A team's submission will not be circulated to other teams or the public.
-Each submission will be treated as confidential to the team that wrote it, and (unless permission is obtained) access will be limited to the Organizing Committee, reviewers, and judges.

-36. A registered team's failure to submit a complete an original submission, as outlined above, will result in disqualification from the Competition.
+Each submission will be treated as confidential to the team that wrote it, and (unless permission is obtained) access will be limited to the Organizing Committee, reviewers, and judges. - 36.
+A registered team's failure to submit a complete original submission, as outlined above, will result in disqualification from the Competition.